L33TM4S73R/GenericBlitz3DDrivingGame/README.md

 This is a repo to house the code for a game I've been tossing around.
 Feel free to copy, fork, or contribute.
 Any comments/suggestions good and/or bad will greatly assist.

-Greatly inspired by the wonderful tutorials by JNoodle: http://jnoodle.com/Blitz3D/ and the samples included with Blitz3D
+Greatly inspired by the wonderful lessons by JNoodle: http://jnoodle.com/Blitz3D/ and the samples included with Blitz3D